dmytro-anokhin/url-image/README.md

 Unfortunately views in WidgetKit can not run asynchronous operations: https://developer.apple.com/forums/thread/652581.
 The recommended way is to load your content, including images, in `TimelineProvider`.

 You can still use `URLImage` for this.
 The idea is that you load image in `TimelineProvider` using the `RemoteImagePublisher` object, and display it in the `URLImage` view.

+## Version 2 Migration Notes

+- `URLImage` initialiser now omits an argument label for the first parameter, making `URLImage(url: url)` just `URLImage(url)`.
+- `URLImage` initialiser now uses `ViewBuilder` attribute for closures that construct views.
+- `URLImageOptions` now passed in the environment, instead of as an argument.
+Custom identifier can still be passed as an argument of `URLImage`.
+- By default `URLImage` uses protocol cache policy and `URLCache`.
+This won't store images for offline usage.
+You can configure the file store as described in [cache](#cache) section.
+- Swift Package Manager is now the only officially supported dependency manager.

 ## Reporting a Bug